kunhwiko/concepts/languages/devops/kubernetes.md

 Cluster: set of Nodes that run containerized apps Control Plane: set of master Nodes that manage K8s cluster
 Node: individual workers in a K8s cluster
+Kubelet:
-Kubelet: agents on each Node that allows Nodes to talk with control plane, makes sure containers run in Pods
+    - agents on each Node that allows Nodes to talk with Control Plane
+    - makes sure containers run in Pods

 Raft protocol
     - odd number of master Nodes exist for consensus to be possible
 ```

-##### Master Container Components
+##### Control Plane Components
 ```
 1) some container such as Docker
 2) etcd: distributed key-value store to back cluster data
-3) kube-apiserver: means for control plane and Nodes to communicate with one another
+3) kube-apiserver: means for Control Plane and Nodes to communicate with one another
 4) kube-scheduler: assigns Pods to Nodes
 5) kube-controller-manager
 6) coreDNS: functions as DNS server in cluster
 ```

-##### Node Container Components
+##### Node Components
 ```
-1) some container such as Docker
+1) Pods
 2) kubelet
 3) kube-proxy: implements networking rules
 ```